Basic Wine Tasting Terms

 Cloying – this describes sweet wines that lack acid to balance the overpowering sweetness.

-Coarse – a harshness occasionally detected in young over tannic red wines.
+Coarse – a harshness occasionally detected in young over-tannic red wines.

 Complex – displaying a range of flavours and often developing constantly whilst in the glass.